Join W4A in San Francisco May 13 &14, 2019

 In recognition of these opportunities and threats, this year we especially encourage submissions addressing important topics in Personalisation:

-- Personalisation and Internet of Things/ Web of Things
+- Personalization and Internet of Things/ Web of Things

-- Expectations and Evaluation of Personalisation by People with Disabilities
+- Expectations and Evaluation of Personalization by People with Disabilities

 As is true every year, don’t be deterred by the theme; other related papers dealing with topics related to digital accessibility and universal access are also welcome.
 These might include, but are not limited to: ageing, cognition, culture, dexterity, disability, diversity, health, income, infrastructure, language and mobility, inclusivity, universal design, governance and policy, evaluation and measurement of accessibility, assistive technology engineering, content transformation, user modelling, personalised, adaptable or adaptive interfaces, mobile web and more.